sunnwydays/sunnwydays.github.io/README.md

 The weather is important for when I go outside so I know what to wear and if I can play frisbee

-## How it works

-1. App component contains components
-2. Card components receive location from Search component (there are default cities set), which uses a geocoding API to convert city name to latitude and longitude
-3. Card components get weather data from GetWeather function which accesses a weather API, with varying parameters based on location and display mode
-4. Weather information is shown!

 ## The app features...

 - 3 different display modes